Broad Discipline of Language, Culture and Communication

 - A capability of exercising judgement and developing intellectual curiosity to work both independently and as part of a team;

-- An awareness of the need for and a commitment to life-long learning; and
+- An awareness of the need for and are committed to life-long learning; and

 - The potential to become future leaders and entrepreneurs excelling in communication for professional purposes.

-The Broad Discipline of Language, Culture and Communication (BDLCC) aims to provide students with a firm grounding and deep insight into language studies so that they can further develop themselves through the two Majors offered: the BA(Hons) in Chinese and Bilingual Studies (BACBS) [中文及雙語(榮譽)文學士學位] and BA(Hons) in English Studies for the Professions (BAESP) [專業英文(榮譽)文學士學位].
+The Broad Discipline of Language, Culture and Communication (BDLCC) aims to provide students with a firm grounding and deep insight into language studies so they can further develop themselves through the two Majors.
+It offers BA(Hons) in Chinese and Bilingual Studies (BACBS) [中文及雙語(榮譽)文學士學位] and BA(Hons) in English Studies for the Professions (BAESP) [專業英文(榮譽)文學士學位].

-- Students can have a taste of subjects offered by both Majors (BACBS and BAESP)# in the common Year One before applying to study in one of the Majors*, or a Double Major**.
+- Students can have a taste of subjects offered by both Majors (BACBS and BAESP)# in the common Year One before applying to study in one of the Majors*, or the Double Majors**.

-- The curricula of both Majors allow students to take a Minor programme or free Electives.
+- The curricula of both Majors allow space for students to take a Minor programme or free electives.

-# While the medium of instruction for the BDLCC common Year One and BAESP is English, and the media for BACBS are English and Chinese, students choosing BACBS as their Major are required to have good knowledge of Chinese.
+# While the medium of instruction for BDLCC common Year One and BAESP is English, and the media for BACBS are English and Chinese, students choosing BACBS as their Major are required to have good knowledge of Chinese so they can complete the programme.
 Non-Chinese speaking students are strongly recommended to seek academic counselling before applying for this Major in Year Two.

-* Students can apply to enter either the Major or Double Major pathway in Year Two.
-Students with a GPA of 3.2 and above, and an average of grade B (i.e. grade point 3.0) in the following seven subjects, are guaranteed to be admitted to the Major of their choice.
+* Students can apply to enter either Major or the Double Majors pathway in Year Two.
+Students whose GPA is 3.2 and above plus the average of the following seven subjects reaches grade B (i.e. grade point 3.0) are guaranteed to be admitted to the Major of their own choice.